Why is My Ice Maker Leaking?

 • Food products, especially if you have food stored in cardboard boxes

-Water can also lead to mold growth in walls and underneath floors if it is left to sit for too long.
+Water can also lead to mold growth in walls and underneath floors if it’s left to sit for too long.

-There are also potential liability issues you could face if you ignore a leak and create an unsafe work environment where employees can slip and fall.
+There are also potential liability issues you could face if you ignore a leak and create an unsafe work environment in which employees can slip and fall.

-Don’t ignore leaks that stem from inside the machine, either.
-If an ice maker is leaking, it means water is not getting to vital components.
-Smaller ice cubes or less ice production is likely to occur when a leak is present.
-Even if the ice maker is leaking water into the bin, ice can clump together, making it very difficult to dispense into glassware.
+Don’t ignore water that flows from inside the machine, either.
+If an ice maker is leaking, it means water is not reaching vital components.
+You may notice smaller ice cubes or less ice production when a leak is present.
+For example, if the ice maker is leaking water into the bin, ice cubes can clump together, making it very difficult to dispense into a glass or a cup.

-By far the most severe issues that a leak can cause in the machine are corrosion or freeze ups.
-Although it would take a long time, if you ignore an internal leak for too long it will cause damage to the bottom of a machine.
-Scale can build up, or even worse, rust can corrode the ice maker’s frame.
+The most severe issues that a leak can cause in the machine include corrosion and freeze-ups.
+If you ignore an internal leak for too long, it can cause damage to the bottom of a machine.
+You may notice scale build-up and rust corroding the unit’s frame.

-Freeze ups happen when ice can’t release from the evaporator plate.
-If water makes its way to evaporator plates, it can freeze into a large ice mass that will expand and crack an evaporator plate.
-Broken evaporators require expensive ice machine repairs that will halt your ice production until the machine is fixed.
+Freeze-ups happen when ice isn’t released from the evaporator plate.
+If water makes its way to evaporator plates, the ice debris can consolidate into a large mass that will expand and crack the evaporator plate.
+Broken evaporators require expensive ice machine repairs that can halt your ice production until the machine is fixed.

-How to Prevent Your Water Line and Ice Maker from Leaking
+How to Prevent Your a Water Supply Line or Ice Maker Leaking Water

 Make sure to pay close attention to your ice maker if you see a leak.
-By identifying where a leak is coming from will help you decide how to contain it and call the appropriate experts to fix the problem.
-If you see water around your ice machine, don’t ignore it.
+Identifying where a leak is coming from will help you decide how to contain it and call the appropriate experts to fix the problem.

 Qualified ice machine technicians (like an Easy Ice technician) can identify when parts have the potential to leak and replace them before they fail.
 Having a technician come out to service the machine every six months will help catch potential leaks from occurring.

-Having a plumber come out to routinely check water lines and drainage is also a good idea.
-A plumber can clear floor drains and make sure water lines are properly sealed, so you don’t walk into a flooded room.
+Calling a plumber to routinely check water lines and drainage is also a good idea.
+A plumber can clear floor drains and make sure water lines are properly sealed so you don’t walk into a flooded room.

-Waiting until the ice machine springs a leak can lead to structural damage within your business.
-If you’ve dealt with your ice maker leaking before, give us a call.
+Waiting until the ice machine springs a leak can lead to structural damage.
+If you’re concerned about your ice maker leaking, give us a call.
 One of our helpful Ice Machine Experts can find a reliable ice machine for your business for little to no capital upfront.

 Our team is available to help you get started today!